The Tragic History of Love, Courage, and Loss: Masada A UNESCO Heritage Site

-How to get there: The 421 bus travels from Tel-Aviv Arlozorov Terminal every day at 9 am and arrives at 11:47am.
+The 421 bus travels from Tel-Aviv Arlozorov Terminal every day at 9 am and arrives at 11:47am.
 Returning, it departs Maddalena at 16:13 and reaches Tel-Aviv at 19:08.
-They don’t allow you on the bus if you have gone swimming in the dead sea due to mud making the seats wet and dirty.
-They do have showers at the Dead Sea, but I don’t think shampoo or soap is allowed.
+They don't allow you on the bus if you have gone swimming in the dead sea due to mud making the seats wet and dirty.
+They do have showers at the Dead Sea, but I don't think shampoo or soap is allowed.

 The cost for a taxi all day, including a visit to Masada and the Dead Sea, will probably run you around 1200-1500 shekels including waiting time, round-trip, for two people.

 Locals actually suggest renting a car for one day and enjoying your time at these two places.
 It would be cheaper than using a taxi and what if you miss the bus?
-You could do a tour out here, but its quite expensive.
+You could do a tour out here, but it's quite expensive.

-Traveler tip: Masada can get extremely hot at the top.
+Masada can get extremely hot at the top.
 We were there in April and had to take several breaks around the top to cool down, get water, and find shade.
 We were warned several times not to try and hike to the top, via the stairs.
-They told us about a German tourist who had won several marathons and was built “like a rock”– she ended up getting heat stroke when she reached the top and had to visit the hospital afterwards.
-Granted, she did run up the stairs, but my advice: be smart, don’t be stupid.
+They told us about a German tourist who had won several marathons and was built "like a rock"-- she ended up getting heat stroke when she reached the top and had to visit the hospital afterwards.
+Granted, she did run up the stairs, but my advice: be smart, don't be stupid.